Advice or support for community service workers assisting tenants.

 tip: We strongly recommend that you keep evidence of any breaches of the Order.
 For example, you could use your phone to record the breaches.
 You should then present this evidence at the full hearing.

-If you need an urgent hearing during this time, we recommend that you:
+For urgent applications to VCAT during this time, we recommend that you:

 Typically, you should receive a notice of hearing from VCAT by post.
 However, you may receive notifications by phone call or text message.

 If or when your application is listed for a full hearing, make sure the landlord or agent also knows the hearing date and time.
 This way you will avoid any unnecessary delays or adjournments.

 In response to COVID-19, VCAT venues are closed to the public so hearings will be by phone until further notice.
 For the latest information, see the VCAT hearings during coronavirus restrictions [VCAT website].

 Our understanding is that hearings may not run strictly on time, so make sure you leave extra time before and after your scheduled hearing time.

 VCAT must still observe all other requirements including facilitating a procedurally fair hearing.
 This means that you must be given a proper right to put forward your submissions (a chance to tell VCAT about your side of the story and why you are asking for the relevant order) and defend any claims made against you (respond to the landlord’s side of the story).